 Managing Sustainable Fisheries

-In order to guide the North Western Inshore Fisheries and Conservation Authority (NWIFCA) in preforming this duty the Authority adopted a Set of Principles for Sustainable Fisheries in September 2011.
-These are used as a standard intended to guide the work of the NWIFCA in managing sea fisheries resources in its District.
-The Principles have been adapted from those developed by the Marine Stewardship Council who used an extensive, international consultative process through which the views of stakeholders in fisheries were gathered.
+In order to guide NWIFCA in performing this duty, the Authority adopted a set of principles for sustainable fisheries in September 2011.
+These are used as a standard intended to guide the work of NWIFCA in managing sea fisheries resources in its district.
+The principles have been adapted from those developed by the Marine Stewardship Council who used an extensive, international consultative process through which the views of stakeholders in fisheries were gathered.

 • The maintenance and re-establishment of healthy populations of targeted species.